 Is there anything in heaven or earth better than the value found in the richness of Jesus Christ?
-The Savior of the world, born in a lowly stable, is the only One worthy of your highest affections.
+The Savior of the world, born in a lowly stable, is the only One worthy of your highest affection.
 He endured unutterable suffering because of His desire for you to be with Him.

 Because of God’s kindness, you experience unspeakable joy—a joy that matures in proportion to the breadth and depth of your understanding and appreciation of the gift.
 Inexpressible joy is joy expressed when words fail to comprehend the present entirely.
 Sometimes language falls short of your attempts to express the inexpressible.

 When you see, feel, experience, and appreciate the Savior more than anything else in your life and when He is your deepest and most precious treasure, you are experiencing the greatest joy that can be known.

-I am aware as I write this piece that some people did not find a lot of pleasure at Christmas.
+I am aware that some people did not find a lot of pleasure at Christmas as I write this piece.
 Maybe they lost a loved one this past year.
 Perhaps they experienced the inexpressible pain of divorce.
-Perhaps the economy reduced their ability to provide what others commonly enjoy.
+Maybe the economy reduced their ability to provide what others commonly enjoy.

 Christmas is not all joy for all people all the time.
-I reflect on many Christmases past where I wanted to rejoice in the good news of the baby but felt guilty because of disrupted joy.
+I reflect on many Christmases past where I wanted to rejoice in the baby’s good news but felt guilty because of disrupted joy.
 The weight of my circumstances was too heavy.
 I had misplaced joy.
 Other things took the place of my highest joy, which I traditionally reserve for Christ.

-It was precisely in those moments when I needed reminding of the gospel again: A Savior was born.
+It was precisely in those moments when I needed reminding of the gospel again: a Savior was born.
 Though my days fluctuated from good to bad and back to good again, the gospel does not vacillate.
-A great or awful Christmas does not alter the gospel.
+A tremendous or awful Christmas does not alter the gospel.
 Neither does your best or worst life now.
-The gospel is the same yesterday, today, and forever (Hebrews 13:8), which brings you to an all-important question: Are you happy?
+The gospel is the same yesterday, today, and forever (Hebrews 13:8), which brings you to an all-important question: are you happy?

 No, really, are you happy?